mui/material-ui/docs/data/material/components/accordion/accordion.md

 # Accordion

-<p class="description">The accordion component allows the user to show and hide sections of related content on a page.</p>
+<p class="description">The Accordion component lets users show and hide sections of related content on a page.</p>

 {{"component": "modules/components/ComponentLinkHeader.js"}}